Ends of the Earth (Marvel Comics): Main plot

 While Spider-Man, Black Widow, and Silver Sable are tracking down Doctor Octopus' location, Spider-Man's allies invade other facilities.
-In Japan, Big Hero 6 defeat Everwraith.
 In another facility, Sabra fights through an army of Octobots until she is shot by Crossbones.
-In Australia, Kangaroo II enters a facility and is ambushed by Lady Deathstrike.
+In Australia, Kangaroo enters a facility and is ambushed by Lady Deathstrike.
 In another facility, Titanium Man is defeated by Scorpion.

 As Spider-Man and his allies exit the factory, they see Symkaria being burned by Doctor Octopus' satellites.
 They are unaware that it is a ruse created by Mysterio and the Chameleon to distract them from the actual completion of the satellites.
 Meanwhile, Doctor Octopus again asks the people of Earth to aid him against those who are trying to stop his plans.
 He learns of Mysterio and Chameleon's actions and is enraged that Chameleon is battling Spider-Man in what Doctor Octopus believes should be HIS final duel with the wall-crawler.
 He takes control of Chameleon's battlesuit and tries to destroy Spider-Man, allowing Spider-Man and the others to realize Symkaria's destruction is fake.
 After defeating the battlesuit, Spider-Man convinces Mysterio to switch sides with the argument that $2 billion will be worthless if Doctor Octopus destroys the world.
 The team is led to a location in Guatemala where they are attacked by Octobot-controlled Avengers.
 During the battle, Spider-Man realizes all the inventions he has created at Horizon Labs have been hacked by Doctor Octopus.